Dr. Kristina Bidwell

 Dr. Lisa Vargo

-Dr. Vargo is a textual scholar par excellence.
-Her most lengthy and sustained research contribution has been editing three scholarly editions, 250 to 550 pages in length.
-These bring back into print long-neglected works of literature primarily by women authors of the early nineteenth century and provide scholarly apparatuses including critical introductions, informative footnotes, and selected secondary readings.
+During her career at the University of Saskatchewan, Dr. Vargo edited three scholarly editions, which brought back into print long-neglected works of literature primarily by women authors of the early nineteenth century and provided scholarly apparatuses including critical introductions, informative footnotes, and selected secondary readings.
 The editions include two lesser-known works by Mary Shelley, author of the well-known 1818 novel Frankenstein: the novel Lodore (1835), published by the Canadian scholarly publisher Broadview Press in 1997, and Spanish and Portuguese Lives (1837), published by Pickering and Chatto of London in 2002.
-In 2007, Dr. Vargo produced an edition of Thomas Love Peacock’s allusive and satirical 1818 novel Nightmare Abbey; a July 2017 review in the Times Literary Supplement calls the volume notable for its excellence.
-Dr. Vargo is currently co-editing two editions of Anna Letitia Barbauld’s writings for Oxford University Press, and she has a contract to edit the 1831 version of Frankenstein, allowing readers to compare it to the 1818 edition.
+In 2007, Dr. Vargo produced an edition of Thomas Love Peacock’s allusive and satirical 1818 novel Nightmare Abbey.
+She is currently co-editing two editions of Anna Letitia Barbauld’s writings and editing the 1831 version of Frankenstein, allowing readers to compare it to the 1818 edition.

 Dr. Len Findlay